Non-fiction – paperback; Scribe; 240 pages; 2016.

 … our history is a living thing.
 It is physical. it is nose and mouths and faces.
 It is written on our bodies. […] It is there in the mental scars you often cannot see.

-It doesn’t help that Grant, having grown up in the margins of society, still feels a stranger in his own country.
+It doesn’t help that Grant, having grown up on the margins of society, still feels like a stranger in his own country.
 “When an anthem is played and a flag is raised we are reminded that our country is no longer ours,” he writes.

 Sadness and shame